 Day 7: Shotover River Canyon Jet Boat, Skyline Queenstown Gondola

-Queenstown is known as New Zealand's adventure capital, and for a taste of its famous thrills, head to the Shotover River Canyons to ride in a high-speed jet boat.
+Queenstown is known as New Zealand's adventure capital, and for a taste of its famous thrills, venture into the Shotover River Canyons to ride in a high-speed jet boat.
 The Shotover Jet, owned by Ngāi Tahu, a local Māori iwi (tribe), hits speeds up to 55 mph (90 kph) as your driver navigates the narrow canyon.
-Fly over white water rapids, make 360-degree spins, and do other gravity-defying stunts on this wild ride.
+Fly over whitewater rapids, make 360-degree spins, and do other gravity-defying stunts on this wild ride.

 Later, take a scenic ride on the Skyline Gondola, the steepest cable car lift in the Southern Hemisphere.
 As you rise to over 1,400 feet (450 m) above Queenstown, enjoy panoramic views of the many peaks around the lake.
 While up there, visit the Skyline Complex and take an exhilarating ride down the 5,250-foot (1,600 m) luge track past banked corners and tunnels.

-Day 9: Explore Dunedin & the Otago Peninsula
+Day 9: Drive to Dunedin & the Otago Peninsula

-Day 10: Otago Peninsula Wildlife Tour & Penguin Place
+Day 10: Otago Peninsula Wildlife Cruise & Penguin Place

-Dunedin and the Otago Peninsula are known for their abundance of native New Zealand wildlife, so spend the day today on a tour through Dunedin Harbour to meet some of the residents.
-The tour includes a cruise around Taiaroa Head, a spot on the peninsula, the area's famous royal albatross colony.
+Later, switch to a bus to see the peninsula from a different vantage point, as you wind your way around Taiaroa Head, known for its famous royal albatross colony.
 You'll see another rare bird when you stop at Penguin Place, a private conservation reserve that supports the yellow-eyed penguin, an endemic endangered species.

 Day 11: Drive to Christchurch, Historic Tram Dinner

-Today, you'll circle back north to Christchurch, driving along the South Island's east coast.
-Consider taking a break at Koekohe Beach to see the spherical Moeraki Boulders dotting the shore or at the white Omaru limestone Riverstone Castle on the border between the Otago and Canterbury regions.
-For a quirky dinner option in Christchurch, ride a colonial-style dining tram around the city center.
-Feast on a multicourse dinner while driving a city loop, passing famous sights such as New Regent Street and Victoria Square.
+It's the penultimate day of your road trip, and time to circle back north to Christchurch, driving along the South Island's east coast.
+Consider taking a break at Koekohe Beach to see the spherical Moeraki Boulders / Kaihinaki dotting the shore, or pause at the white Omaru limestone Riverstone Castle on the border between the Otago and Canterbury regions.
+For a quirky dinner option back in Christchurch, ride a colonial-style dining tram around the city center.
+Feast on a multicourse dinner while driving a city loop, passing famous sights such as New Regent Street and Victoria Square / Tarntanyangga.

 Day 12: Depart Christchurch